casey/just/README.md

 #### `vim-just`

-The [vim-just](https://github.com/NoahTheDuke/vim-just) plugin provides syntax highlighting for justfiles.
+The [vim-just](https://github.com/NoahTheDuke/vim-just) plugin provides syntax highlighting for `justfile`s.

 Install it with your favorite package manager, like [Plug](https://github.com/junegunn/vim-plug):